bmensah/genius_lookups/README.md

 <h3 href=#issues>Issues/ToDo</h3>
 <ul>
 <li> Program currently only works with Chrome broswer on a Mac, but I am working on updating the code to work on all systems and browsers. </li>
-<li> The program works with some songs, but fails to access the URIs for every song.
-I am working on resolving this issue as well. </li>
 </ul>

 <p> Please contact me if in using this module, you run into any other issues. </p>